 - What credit cards you should use instead

-Let’s get started with five reasons you (generally) shouldn’t use an airline credit card for your everyday spend.
+Let’s get started with five reasons you (generally) shouldn’t use an airline credit card for your everyday spending.

 Airline miles devalue over time.
 Hoarding airline miles is like saving money without earning any interest.
-The reality is that airline miles can devalue really, really quickly.
-A couple of years ago, American charged 67,500 miles for a Cathay Pacific first class ticket between the US and Hong Kong.
+The reality is that airline miles can devalue really quickly.
+Just to give one example, several years ago American charged 67,500 miles for a Cathay Pacific first class ticket between the US and Hong Kong.
 Now that ticket costs 110,000 miles.
 That’s an overnight cost increase of over 60%.

-The cost of AAdvantage redemptions in Cathay Pacific first class have increased significantly
+The cost of Cathay Pacific first class redemptions increased significantly

-When you consider there’s an opportunity cost to your credit card spend, you shouldn’t settle for earning a currency that can so easily be devalued.
+When you consider there’s an opportunity cost to your credit card spending, you shouldn’t settle for earning a currency that can so easily be devalued.